How HIV gets treated nowadays in the US

 Wrapping It Up

-The hunt for an HIV cure is like a rollercoaster of guts, muscle, and some genius science moves.
+The hunt for a cure is like a rollercoaster of guts, muscle, and some genius science moves.
 We’ve come a long way since the start of this whole epidemic, but there’s still more on the to-do list.
-Even though we haven’t cracked the code for a definite HIV cure, the progress we’ve made in handling the virus and making life better for those dealing with it is seriously impressive.
+Even though we haven’t cracked the code for a definite cure, the progress we’ve made in handling the virus and making life better for those dealing with it is seriously impressive.
 Stories like Sarah and David’s remind us that life keeps truckin’ even when hurdles show up.
-By keeping the research train going, throwing in some support, and sticking to the mission, we’re aiming for a future where HIV won’t be throwing folks for such a loop.
+By keeping the research train going, throwing in some support, and sticking to the mission, we’re aiming for a future where the virus won’t be throwing folks for such a loop.

 Referral links: